 |Our camp community|

 Do two vehicles constitute a convoy?
 I think they might, albeit a very small one.
+To ensure the safety of your vehicle and the passengers in it, devices like diy van security can be utilized.

 On Thursday a small convoy trundled it’s way from just outside Kilmarnock to just outside Castle Douglas.
 On board were two women (Fionaoutdoors and I), my three Boys, her daughter and her daughter’s pal.